rubrikinc/rubrik-sdk-for-powershell/docs/user-documentation/installation.md

 ## Option 2: Installer Script

 1. Download the [`master branch`](https://github.com/rubrikinc/rubrik-sdk-for-powershell) to your workstation.
-2. Open a Powershell console with the _Run as Administrator_ option.
+2. Open a PowerShell console with the _Run as Administrator_ option.
 3. Run `Set-ExecutionPolicy` using the parameter _RemoteSigned_ or _Bypass_.
 4. Run the `Install-Rubrik.ps1` script in the root of this repository and follow the prompts to install, upgrade, or delete your Rubrik Module contents.